michaelxflow/osticket-prereqs/README.md

 Note that some extensions are not enabled as you see above!
 <p>
 </p>
-Go back to IIS, sites -> Default -> osTicket Double-click PHP Manager
+Go back to IIS

+sites -> Default -> osTicket

+Double-click PHP Manager
 <p>
 </p>